PNG to WEBP Conversion Explained

 Typical Tasks and Users

-- Web Developers: Converting user interface elements, logos, and transparent graphics to improve Core Web Vitals and reduce page weight.
+- Web Developers: Converting UI assets and background images to improve Core Web Vitals and reduce page weight.

 Software & Tool Support

-Many tools can open, edit, and convert .PNG and .WEBP files:
+You can open, edit, and convert .PNG and .WEBP files using a wide range of modern software.

 Pros and Cons of the Conversion